slott56/building-skills-oo-design-book/source/starting/foundation.rst

 Questions include "How well does the
 Cancellation strategy work?"
-"How well does the Martingale strategy works for the Come Line odds bet in Craps?"
+"How well does the Martingale strategy work for the Come Line odds bet in Craps?"
 "How well does this Blackjack strategy I found on the Internet compare with the strategy card I bought in the gift shop?"